 As a result, the Heinkel He178 took off from Marienehe aerodrome on August 27th, 1939, and became the first-ever jet-powered aircraft.
 Fellow German Anselm Franz then developed the Jumo 004 engine, which had an axial-flow turbojet.
-This engine was used in the Messerschmitt Me262 in 1942, which was the only jet fighter plane in the Second World War.
+This engine was used in the Messerschmitt Me262 in 1942, which was the first jet fighter plane in the skies during the Second World War.

 Four years after the war finished, the British Overseas Aircraft Corporation (BOAC), flew the first-ever commercial jet-powered airliner on July 27, 1949.
 The predecessor to British Airways then introduced the first-ever commercial jet service on May 2, 1952.
 The first flights on this de Havilland DH 106 Comet service flew from London to Johannesburg.

 The flight’s scenic route stopped in Rome, Beirut, Khartoum, Entebbe and Livingstone.
 Passengers on these flights sat back at a speed of 480 miles per hour.
 This is over 2.5 times faster than the Douglas DC-3, which was one of the most popular commercial airliners of the time.
 The DC-3’s piston engine powered the aircraft for a cruising speed of around 180 miles per hour.